EXECUTIVE COACHING BASICS

 2. OPTIMIZING YOUR LINKEDIN PROFILE AND RESUME

-Your LinkedIn profile must effectively communicate your value proposition and do so at the top of the page.
+Your LinkedIn profile must effectively communicate your ‘market value’ and do so at the top of the page.

-Your Resume is still a critical document but most often used now with potential employers when engaged in the interview process.
-Therefore, it can contain more information than previously provided.
-Be as concise as possible when telling:
+Your Resume is still a critical document but is most often used now with potential employers when engaged in the interview process.
+Therefore, it can contain more information than previously provided but you want to be as concise as possible - less is more!

 List your current and past employers from an industry perspective, size, and scope.